agatonpour/agatonpour/README.md

 building production AI/ML and computer vision systems.

-I'm particularly interested in problems at the intersection of software engineering, machine learning, optimization, and autonomous systems.
+I'm particularly interested in problems at the intersection of software engineering, machine learning autonomous systems and sustainability.